digital4better/fruggr-samples/functional-units/fruggr-scanner/local-script-testing-headful/README.md

 ## Use-case

 This sample illustrates how to develop and test a local functional unit script with the Fruggr scanner.
-The scanner generates screenshots before and after each action of your script.
+The scanner runs in _headful mode_, which means you can see the browser window of Fruggr browsing your functional unit walkthrough.
+Pretty cool!

 Please note:
 - **No Fruggr analysis is done** in this mode